hichauhan/expedia-hotels/README.md

-# ExpediaHotels
+# Expedia Hotels

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was used in a live demo in an Angular Knowledge Transfer session given by me at Expedia

 ## Development server